TheFortThatHolds/PUBLICBRAINBOX/README.md

 BrainBox v3 is designed to be self-configuring and adaptive.
 If you encounter issues:

 1. Check the console output for error messages
-2. Verify your LLM configuration with `python configure_models.py`
+2. Check your system status with `python brainbox_cli.py --status`
 3. Review the system status with `python spine_brain_integration.py status`

 ## 📜 License